Latest posts

 Tripoli Erupts: Power Struggles and Civilian Impact in Libya’s Fragmented Capital

 Tripoli is once again in the crosshairs of conflict.
-A sudden wave of violence swept through the Libyan capital in early May after the assassination of a high-ranking militia leader, disrupting daily life and plunging neighborhoods into darkness, both figuratively and literally.
+A sudden wave of violence swept through the Libyan capital in May 2025 after the killing of a powerful militia commander, disrupting daily life and plunging neighborhoods into darkness, both figuratively and literally.
 For the city’s residents, power cuts, street battles, and checkpoints are the symptoms

 Tragedy in Pahalgam: India Responds to Deadliest Civilian Attack in Kashmir Since 2019